 - Click the + Create Migration button.

-- If you have more than one DreamObjects user, choose which one you'd like to use for the migration.
+- Destination User — Choose which user you'd like to use for the migration.
 The dropdown separates users by cluster.

 - Click to select or deselect the buckets you wish to migrate, or use the Select All or Select None buttons.